apache/spark/docs/sql-programming-guide.md

 * A Python function that defines the computation for each group.
 * A `StructType` object or a string that defines the schema of the output `DataFrame`.

+The output schema will be applied to the columns of the returned `pandas.DataFrame` in order by position, not by name.
+This means that the columns in the `pandas.DataFrame` must be indexed so that their position matches the corresponding field in the schema.

+Note that when creating a new `pandas.DataFrame` using a dictionary, the actual position of the column can differ from the order that it was placed in the dictionary.
+It is recommended in this case to explicitly define the column order using the `columns` keyword, e.g.
+`pandas.DataFrame({'id': ids, 'a': data}, columns=['id', 'a'])`.

 Note that all data for a group will be loaded into memory before the function is applied.
 This can lead to out of memory exceptons, especially if the group sizes are skewed.
 The configuration for [maxRecordsPerBatch](#setting-arrow-batch-size) is not applied on groups and it is up to the user